 If you’re after a quiet Tuscan town with some big-screen glamour, then head to Montepulciano.
 Montepulciano is the famous filming location that featured in one of the Twilight films.
-Because of its movie glamour, Montepulciano is one of the best small towns in Tuscany to stay in.
+Because of its movie glamour, Montepulciano is one of the best small towns in Tuscany to stay in, particularly for wine lovers.

 While Montepulciano may not be as well-known as Florence, Pisa and Siena, it certainly has a lot of Tuscan charm.
-Beyond the pop culture, Montepulciano is a perfect stay for holidaymakers to Tuscany.
+Beyond the pop culture, Montepulciano is a perfect stay for holidaymakers in Tuscany.

-This small medieval town is perched atop of a Tuscan hilltop and packed full with impressive Renaissance architecture.
+This small medieval town is perched atop a Tuscan hilltop and packed full of impressive Renaissance architecture.
 If you’re not a lover of Italian art, then take some time to enjoy the town’s red wines.